rjanecek/guides/src/pages/java/static/index.md

 // Outputs "2"
 ```

-The outout is 2, because the `COUNT` variable is static and gets incremented by one each time a new object of the Counter class is created.
+The output is 2, because the `COUNT` variable is static and gets incremented by one each time a new object of the Counter class is created.
 You can also access the static variable using any object of that class, such as `c1.COUNT`.

 ## Static Methods

-A static method belongs to the class rather than instances.
-Thus, it can be called without creating instance of class.
+A static method belongs to the class rather than the instance.
+Thus, it can be called without creating instance of the class.
 It is used for altering static contents of the class.
 There are some restrictions of static methods :
 1. Static method can not use non-static members (variables or functions) of the class.
 2. Static method can not use `this` or `super` keywords.